jrtibbetts/TempusRomanum/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg)](http://doge.mit-license.org)

 # TempusRomanum
-An 📱 and ⌚️ clock that tells time the [Roman way](https://en.wikipedia.org/wiki/Roman_timekeeping): sunrise is considered the first hour of daylight (*prima hora diei*), sunset is the first hour of nighttime (*prima hora noctis*), and the 12 daylight and 12 nighttime hours are divided evenly between those points.
+An 📱 and ⌚️ clock that tells time the [Roman way](https://en.wikipedia.org/wiki/Roman_timekeeping): each daylight hour is 1/12th of the time from dawn (the first hour of daytime, i.e. *prima hora diei*) to dusk (i.e. the first hour of nighttime, *prima hora noctis*), and the 12 nighttime hours are divided evenly from dusk to dawn.
 It was inspired by the [XKCD comic comic "6/6 Time"]((https://xkcd.com/2050/), which goes

 ![6/6 Time](https://imgs.xkcd.com/comics/6_6_time.png)

 My friends at [NSCoderNightDC](http://nscodernight.com/chapters/washington/) LOLed at the comic, and I was a bit of a wet rag when I told them that that's exactly how the Romans told time, so to make up for it, I wrote this app.

+Now you can tell time the Roman way!